 We aren’t born knowing who we are, we have to become it.
 Personal Development, according to Nietzsche is something inexorably linked to perseverance and transformation.
 It is only when we endure challenges that we improve.
 As Marcus Aurelius said: “The obstacle is the way.
 Hardship isn’t the barrier to growth.
 It is the source of it.”

-Nietzsche believed that there are 3 stages of Personal Development:
+Nietzsche believed that there are 3 transformations in the four stages of Self-Development: